Yandex Cloud

 2. Make sure the data has been moved from the Managed Service for MySQL® source cluster to the Object Storage bucket:

-1. In the management console, select the folder where the bucket is located.
+1. In the management console, select the folder containing your bucket.

 3. Select the bucket from the list.